darth-veitcher/nswrap/README.md

 ## Working with AppKit

-You can wrap the AppKit framework classes and create an NSApplication Delegate.
-This allows you to build a Cocoa app entirely in Go.
+You can wrap the AppKit framework classes and create an `NSApplication` Delegate.
+This allows you to build a Cocoa application entirely in Go.

 Because AppKit uses thread local storage, you will need to make sure all calls into it are done from the main OS thread.
 This can be a challenge in Go even though runtime.LockOSThread() is supposed to provide this functionality.
-Good luck with that!

-This is actually a full working example:
+This is actually a full working Cocoa application:

 ```yaml
 # nswrap.yaml